Chymotrypsinogen: Activation

-Chymotrypsinogen must be inactive until it gets to the digestive tract.
-This prevents damage to the pancreas or any other organs.
-It is activated into its active form by another enzyme called trypsin.
-This active form is called π-chymotrypsin and is used to create α-chymotrypsin.
+Chymotrypsinogen must be inactive until it gets to the digestive tract, in order to prevent damage to the pancreas or any other organs.
+It is activated by another enzyme called trypsin.
+The active form is called π-chymotrypsin and is used to create α-chymotrypsin.
 Trypsin cleaves the peptide bond in chymotrypsinogen between arginine-15 and isoleucine-16.
 This creates two peptides within the π-chymotrypsin molecule, held together by a disulfide bond.
-One of the π-chymotrypsins acts on another by breaking a leucine and serine peptide bond.
-The activated π-chymotrypsin reacts with other π-chymotrypsin molecules to cleave out two dipeptides, which are, serine-14–arginine-15 and threonine-147–asparagine-148.
-This reaction yields the α-chymotrypsin.
+One π-chymotrypsin acts on another by breaking a leucine and serine peptide bond.
+The activated π-chymotrypsin reacts with other π-chymotrypsin molecules to cleave and remove two dipeptides: serine-14–arginine-15 and threonine-147–asparagine-148.
+This reaction produces α-chymotrypsin.
 The yield of α-chymotrypsin can be affected by inhibitors such as hydrocinnate and also by pH, temperature and calcium chloride.

 The activation process can be studied using fluorescence probe 2-p-toluidinylnaphthalene-6-sulfonate (TNS).
-TNS forms covalent bonds with chymotrypsinogen and as the bonds break to form chymotrypsin in the presence of trypsin the fluorescence increases.
+TNS forms covalent bonds with chymotrypsinogen and as the bonds break to form chymotrypsin in the presence of trypsin, the fluorescence increases.